denten-books/plain-text/2-device.md

 genealogies will help reveal the electronic book as a device and to bring it back under the purview of interpretation.

-[^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
-most worthy of thought and questioning remains the mystery of language---wherein our entire reflection has to gather itself---above all when it dawns on us that language is not a work of human beings: language speaks."
-See also @blanchot_work_1995, 41.

-[^ln1-consensus]: The literature on consensual governance, for example, going back to Hobbes, Locke, and Mill, often touches on the problem of lapsed consent.
-To paraphrase, they ask: What makes whatever compacts made by past generations still valid today?

 ### 2.1 Technique

 What kind of a *thing* is a literary *device*?
 The formal concept of a device,